Gpetrak/basic_webgis_example/README.rst

     http://localhost/basic_webgis_example/basic_webgis.html

-If all the staff has been built successfully, you should see a webGIS interface.
+If all the staff has been built successfully, you should see the webGIS interface.

 To visualize layers on the map, you have to install GeoServer and publish your data in there.
 Follow the link: http://docs.geoserver.org/latest/en/user/ for the instructions.